Truth or Twist? Optimal Model Selection for Reliable Label Flipping Evaluation in LLM-based Counterfactuals: Results

-\textbf{Judge model performance depends on its relationship to the generator. } As shown in Table~\ref{tab:automatic_evaluation} ($\Delta$ is calculated by subtracting the user study results from the results of the judge models $LLM_\mathcal{J}$ results), the alignment of $LLM_{\mathcal{J}}$ with human annotators depends heavily on their relationship $\mathcal{R}(\mathcal{G},\mathcal{J})$.
-To measure the alignment, we (1) count instances where $LLM_{\mathcal{J}}$ most closely or least matched human annotators across three datasets, (2) compute the ratio of most-to-least alignment ($r_{m/l}\uparrow$). $LLM_{\mathcal{J}}$ with $\mathcal{R}_{imwo}$ relationship achieves the highest alignment ($r_{m/l}=2.17$).
-In contrast, $\mathcal{R}_{dm}$ ($r_{m/l}=0.83$) or $\mathcal{R}_{imw}$ ($r_{m/l}=0.54$) frequently show poor alignment with human annotators potentially due to data contamination \cite{li2025preferenceleakagecontaminationproblem}, as these models are either fine-tuned on the target dataset or share architectural similarities with $LLM_{\mathcal{G}}$.
-Such overlap could bias $LLM_{\mathcal{J}}$ in its evaluation of label flipping, leading to either overestimating or underestimating the LFR.
+As shown in Figure~\ref{subfig:average_ranking} and Figure~\ref{subfig:most_to_least}, $LLM_{\mathcal{J}}$ with { $\mathcal{R}_{imwo}$ relationship achieves the highest alignment with human annotators ($rank=4.15$, $r_{m/l}=3.5$, $\rho=0.47$).
+In contrast, { $\mathcal{R}_{dm}$} ($rank=5.58$, $r_{m/l}=1$, $\rho=0.38$) or { $\mathcal{R}_{imw}$ ($rank=5.86$, $r_{m/l}=0.23$, $\rho=0.29$) demonstrate poor alignment with human judgments.
+This can be attributed to data contamination \cite{li2025preferenceleakagecontaminationproblem}, as these models are either fine-tuned on the target dataset or share architectural similarities with $LLM_{\mathcal{G}}$.
+Such overlap could bias $LLM_{\mathcal{J}}$ in its evaluation of label flipping, potentially leading to either overestimating or underestimating the LFR.
+Notably, ensembling results from all judge models does not necessarily lead to better alignment, as it partially relies on results from suboptimal judge models.
+Additionally, we find that the first two measures (average ranking and $r_{m/\ell}$) are moderately correlated, with a Spearman correlation coefficient of 0.67, indicating that $r_{m/\ell}$ also serves as a reliable metric to capture the alignment between model pairs and human judgments.

-\paragraph{High downstream performance does not necessarily indicate an effective judge model.} Despite $LLM_{\mathcal{J}}$ with $\mathcal{R}_{dm}$ or $\mathcal{R}_{imw}$ relationships achieving the highest downstream task performance across the target datasets (Table~\ref{tab:performance}), their alignment with human annotators in evaluating label flipping remains considerably weak (Table~\ref{tab:automatic_evaluation}).
+\paragraph{High downstream performance does not necessarily indicate an effective judge model.} Despite $LLM_{\mathcal{J}}$ with { $\mathcal{R}_{dm}$} or { $\mathcal{R}_{imw}$} relationships achieving the highest downstream task performance across the target datasets (Table~\ref{tab:performance} in Appendix~\ref{app:downstream_task}), their alignment with human annotators in evaluating label flipping remains considerably weak (Figure~\ref{fig:mean_rank}, Appendix~\ref{apdx:auto_eval}).
 This contrast highlights that strong downstream task performance does not lead to reliable label flipping evaluation, and it underscores the need for careful judge model selection.